astronomer/docs/learn/airflow-weaviate.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/get-started).

-This tutorial uses a local Weaviate instance created as a Docker container, you do not need to install the Weaviate client locally.
+This tutorial uses a local Weaviate instance created as a Docker container.
+You do not need to install the Weaviate client locally.

 ## Step 1: Configure your Astro project